Photo: Wilmington University

 The bottom of the third inning was the only inning in this game where the Wildcats did not score multiple runs.

-The only run in this inning came when Brock Nowell would hit into a sacrifice fly ( flied out to right-center field), which allowed Dom Fiorentino to score to push Wilmington’s lead to 10-0.
+The only run in this inning came when Brock Nowell would hit a sacrifice fly (flown out to right-center field), which allowed Dom Fiorentino to score to push Wilmington’s lead to 10-0.

 Wildcats score NINE RUNS in the fourth inning

 JJ Killen would get the scoring started in the bottom of the fourth inning as he hit a two-run home run which gave WilmU a 12-0 lead.

 Four batters later, Dom Fiorentino would hit a single down the right-field line, which would score Nic Hertzfeld to give Wilmington a 13-0 lead in the bottom of the fourth inning.

 Two batters later, Quintin Ivy would hit a two-out double down the left-field line, which would bring Fiorentino and Joey Cautillo home to push the Wildcats’ lead to 15-0.